Myrmica rubra

 Myrmica rubra, also known in the UK as the common red ant or in the USA as the European fire ant, is a species of ant of the genus Myrmica.
 It is found across Europe and is now invasive in some parts of North America and Asia.
 It is mainly red in colour, with slightly darker pigmentation on the head.
 These ants live under stones and fallen trees, and in soil.
 They are aggressive, often attacking rather than running away, and are equipped with a stinger, though they lack the ability to spray formic acid like the genus Formica.

 This species is very similar to M. ruginodis, M. rubra is common in Southern England and becomes rarer further north whereas M. ruginodis is common all over the UK including Northern Scotland.

 The larvae of the butterflies Phengaris alcon (Alcon blue) and P. teleius (scarce large blue) use M. rubra as their primary host.

+Research from the University of Maine suggests that a certain type of nematode might be a catalyst for colony collapse, which suggests a possible management method for Myrmica rubra.